Teaching

 My teaching philosophy consists of three basic principles.

-The state of being stuck is an integral part of the learning process
+Being stuck is an important part of the learning process